Sanjay3005v/Project-Maverick/README.md

 8. Create at least one admin user (e.g., `admin@example.com`) and one trainee user (e.g., `trainee@example.com`).

 9.  **Enable Firestore:** In the Firebase Console, go to the **Firestore Database** section and click **Create database**.
-    - Start in **test mode** for initial development.
-This will allow open access to your database.
+    - Start in **production mode**.
+This will apply default security rules that deny all access.
-    - **Important:** For a production application, you will need to set up [security rules](https://firebase.google.com/docs/firestore/security/get-started) to protect your data.
+    - You will deploy the secure rules included in this project in a later step.

 10. **Add Sample Data (Optional):**
     - Go to your Firestore Database.